-Enable/Disable Auto Update & Upgrade in Unattended Upgrades on Ubuntu
+Enable/Disable Auto Updates & Upgrade from Unattended-Upgrades on Ubuntu

 Unattended Upgrades software helps us auto-update and upgrade system packages in the background without user interaction to keep up to date with the latest features and security patches.

-Today, you will learn four different ways to disable auto-update & upgrade in the background for Debian and Ubuntu operating systems.
+So, let’s learn four different ways to disable auto updates and upgrade from unattended-upgrades in the background for Debian and Ubuntu operating systems.

 The first and foremost method is disabling the auto-upgrade feature from the unattended-upgrades configuration file located at “/etc/apt/apt.conf.d/50unattended-upgrades” using any of your favorite text editors as shown below.